Up until 8pm on Election Day

 There is NO Machine Voting at the Polls

-If you wait til Election day, Your Provisional Vote (a paper one) will be counted last
+If you wait til Election day and don't bring your ballot that you received in the mail, you will have to vote a Provisional Vote (a paper one) will be counted last

 Find Your Drop Box Location by Clicking on Map Below: